Women in the Mongolian Parliament: 2004 election

 The parliamentary election of 2004 only 5 women were elected out of 40 candidates, 16.4% of the total candidates.

 Women Parliamentarians of 2004-2008 Parliament

 2000 election

 In the 2000 parliamentary election 9 women, 8 were from the Mongolian People's Revolutionary Party and Oyun Sanjaasuren from the Civil Will Party-Mongolian Green Party.

 Women Parliamentarians of 2000-2004 Parliament

 1996 election

 There were 8 women parliamentarian members from 1996 to 2000.

-When the Zorig Sanjaasuren murdered in 1998, Oyun Sanjaasuren entered politics and win the by-election in her brother's constituency.
+When the Zorig Sanjaasuren was murdered in 1998, Oyun Sanjaasuren entered politics and won the by-election in her brother's constituency.

-Enkhtuya Oidov have established women parliamentarians committee and started initiatives to work closely with women civil society organisations.
+Enkhtuya Oidov established a women parliamentarians committee and started initiatives to work closely with women civil society organisations.

 1992 election

 In 1992 election total of 9 parties and one coalition joined the election.
-One of the women parliamentarians, Byambajav Janlav have left the Parliament to join the Supreme Court of Mongolia, highest court in Mongolia in 1995 before the term ended.
+One of the women parliamentarians, Byambajav Janlav left the Parliament to join the Supreme Court of Mongolia, the highest court in Mongolia in 1995 before the term ended.